stevescicluna/Practical_Machine_Learning_Assignment/README.md

-# The compiled .html for this assignment can be viewed at http://rpubs.com/stevescicluna/490396
+# The compiled .html file for this assignment can be viewed at http://rpubs.com/stevescicluna/490396